America's Energy Independence

 Biodiesel can displace imported petroleum.

 Biodiesel is an important component of our nation’s diversified energy portfolio.
-Made from a variety of products including waste products such as inedible vegetable oils and animal fats, biodiesel is the fastest-growing alternative fuel in the country.1 It works in any diesel engine and is usually blended with petroleum diesel.
+Made from a variety of products including waste products such as inedible vegetable oils and animal fats, biodiesel is one of the fastest-growing alternative fuels in the country.
+It works in any diesel engine and is usually blended with petroleum diesel.
 This American-made fuel can stretch existing petroleum supplies — helping free the U.S. from the hold of imported oil.

 U.S. Oil Consumption at a Glance

 Biodiesel has the potential to provide a consistent and readily available supply of fuel to power our nation.
-In 2015, the U.S. produced 2.09 billion gallons of biodiesel.1
+In 2021, the U.S. produced about 1.6 billion gallons of biodiesel.

 Biodiesel: America’s long-term energy independence solution.